[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 ・If there is an alarm at 7:00 am on the day of the tour, the program will be canceled.

-・Age limit: Elementary school students and above
+・Age limit: Elementary school students or older

-・Application deadline: Up to 5 days in advance
+・Application deadline: Up to 5 days ago

-・Cancellation fee: 100% on the day
+・Cancellation Fee: 100% on the day

 ※There is no cancellation fee for cancellation due to weather.